-Make an informed choice with our Active vs Passive PA Speaker Guide
+Make an informed choice with our PA Speaker Guide

 From bands to venues, DJ to stadiums, at some point there is going to be a need for sound reinforcement.
 A sound reinforcement system is the combination of amplifiers, microphones, signal processors, and loudspeakers controlled via a mixing desk to ensure that your performances shine in all their glory.
-However, the terms ‘active’ and ‘passive’ get bandied about freely, but what do they mean?
+But what are the difference between oft referenced active vs passive speakers?
+What do those terms mean?

 We’ll guide you through the world of PA Speakers, highlight some common terminology and hopefully by the end of it you’ll be able to make an informed decision with regard to setting up the ideal PA rig for you.